joshmarinacci/querylang/README.md

 # important things

 - [x] use contexts for app and db.
-* move app inside of window and fix z-index
 * text field and text area with popups
 * standardize a bunch of query util functions.  isCategory, isType, isPropEqual, isPropTrue, isPropFalse, etc.
+* start the command bar with tab completion. requires hacked text field

+* move app inside of window and fix z-index
 * dialogs and popups?

 infobar: